 2 tablespoons butter, chopped in small pieces

 Whirl flour, powdered sugar, and salt in food processor with the blade attachment.
 Add slices from one stick of butter and whirl until no chunks remain.
 Add remaining slices and whirl briefly to chop them up slightly.
 Turn food processor on again and quickly begin drizzling ice water through the feed tube, stopping before the dough comes together.
 Pinch some crumbs together between your fingers; if they don’t stick together, add a bit more water and whirl briefly.
 Turn the mixture out onto a large piece of plastic wrap.
 Use the plastic wrap to help you bring the dough together; fold the edges of the dough toward the center and press down until it holds together, taking care not to overwork the dough.
 Divide it in half and shape into two flat disks wrapped tightly in plastic wrap.
 Refrigerate dough for at least 30 minutes.

 While the dough chills, preheat oven to 425 degrees Fahrenheit.
 Peel, core, and slice apples to 1/4-inch thickness.
-Combine apple slices with maple syrup, tapioca, lemon juice, cinnamon, and salt.
+Combine apple slices with maple syrup, tapioca, flour, lemon juice, cinnamon, and salt.
 Let stand for at least 30 minutes to allow the apples to soften.